 Consciousness alone is Atma.
 Everything else in the world is insentient.
 Not only inanimate objects such as chairs and tables, but also our bodies, life-force, and senses are insentient.
 Movement does not imply sentience.
 Wind moves, but wind is insentient.
 The air around us, the light that travels through space, and the five fundamental elements are insentient.
 Only Awareness that can feel “I AM” is sentient.
 Every object is known to our Awareness, but no object is aware of its own being-ness.
 A tiny spark of Awareness that is aware of all the objects is within every one of us.
 It is the Inner-Self (pratyagAtma).
 Continue reading →

 The Yoga system of Patanjali says that the causal body must be controlled so that the machinations of the vAsanA-s could be neutralized.
-Shankara advises us that the causal body must be completely annihilated because suppression and control give scope for its return.
-He says that it must be completely melted away leaving no trace of the vAsanA-s that engender the names and forms.
+Shankara advises us that the causal body must be completely annihilated because suppression and control give scope for violent return of the vAsanA-s.
+He says that it must be completely melted away leaving no trace of the vAsanA-s so that desires do not sprout up in the mind.
 This process of dissolving the causal body is called pravilApana.
 Continue reading →

 But for some unknown and indeterminate reason, the Self, instead of being the Subject, the Knower or the Seer, got contaminated.
 We superimposed the Self with the known and the seen, the objects.
-We shifted our ID from being the Self to being a body – mostly as the gross physical body, but sometimes to be the subtle body.
-That is a great fall for the Self – from Self to not-Self.
+We shifted our ID from being the Self to being a body – mostly as the gross physical body, and sometimes as the subtle body.
+That is a great fall for the Self – from Self to not-Self because the bodies are insentient (anAtma).
 The strong association we experience with the three bodies stands as a proof of the apparent fall.
-The severity of the fall could have been far less had we considered the bodies to be “mine” instead of taking them to be “me,” and identifying ourselves with them as “I am my body.”
+The severity of the fall could have been far less had we considered the bodies to be “mine” instead of taking them to be “me,” identifying ourselves with them as “I am my body.”
 Continue reading →